Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Acknowledgements

 \section{Acknowledgements}

-This work was supported by resources provided by the Pawsey Supercomputing Research Centre with funding from the Australian Government and the Government of Western Australia.
-The Pawsey Supercomputing Research Centre's Quantum Supercomputing Innovation Hub and this work was made possible by a grant from the Australian Government through the National Collaborative Research Infrastructure Strategy (NCRIS).
-This work was supported by resources provided by the Pawsey Supercomputing Research Centre's Setonix Supercomputer (https://doi.org/10.48569/18sb-8s43), with funding from the Australian Government and the Government of Western Australia.
+This work was supported by resources provided by the Pawsey Supercomputing Research Centre's Setonix Supercomputer~\cite{setonixcomputer}, with funding from the Australian Government and the Government of Western Australia.
+This work and the Pawsey Supercomputing Research Centre's Quantum Supercomputing Innovation Hub were made possible by a grant from the Australian Government through the National Collaborative Research Infrastructure Strategy (NCRIS).
 We thank Sheng-Tao Wang and the rest of the theory team at QuEra Computing for their support.
-PJE and EM thank the entire Quantum Supercomputing Innovation Hub team at Pawsey, QuEra, and the little atoms used in this work.
+PJE and EM thank the entire Quantum Supercomputing Innovation Hub team at Pawsey and QuEra.